tachibanayui/UniversalAnimeDownloader/README.md

 Universal Anime Downloader (UAD) is an anime downloader & extractor.
 It fetches any anime series of interest and displays it to the user.
 UAD is meant to make searching and downloading anime series easier.
-In addition, the program's built-in video player has a lot of unique features to enhance the user's experience.
+In addition, the program's built-in video player has a lot of unique features that can enhance the user's experience.

 ![Screenshot 1](Assets/Screenshot1.png)